-In the second experiment, eighty-seven pregnant female rats (Sprague-Dawley) (n=21 control, n=22 per DMTC dose groups: 3, 15, and 74 ppm) were treated on gestational day 6 (GD6) and continued through gestation and lactation.
+In the second experiment, eighty-seven pregnant female rats (Sprague-Dawley) (n=21 control, n=22 per DMTC dose groups: 3, 15, and 74 ppm) were treated from gestational day 6 (GD6) throughout gestation and lactation.
 Both male and female offspring (one from each litter) were tested in the different neurobehavioral tasks with the exception of the runway task, in which only males were tested.